UCIDataScienceInitiative/LearningWithPython/NeuralNetworkBasics.md

 ## Feedforward neural network

-A neural network has multiple layers that have multiple neurons.
+With perceptron as a building block, a neural network has multiple layers that have multiple neurons.
+In a feedforward neural network, the connections are strictly from one layer to the next; there are no loops.
+Neural networks with loops are called recurrent neural networks (RNN).

 <img src="/figures/neuralnet.png" width="40%">

 ## Exercise 1

 > Implement a neural network layer.
+Hint: use neuron and matrix multiplication is helpful.

 ## Exercise 2

 > Implement a forward pass through multiple layers.
+Hint: keep track of the current vector and use layer.

 ## Loss function